UniMath/agda-unimath/src/real-numbers/uniform-homeomorphism-unit-interval-proper-closed-interval-real-numbers.lagda.md

             ＝ x
               by eq-sim-ℝ (cancel-right-diff-add-ℝ x a))

-    is-retraction-map-inv-uniform-homeo-proper-unit-closed-interval-ℝ :
+    is-retraction-map-inv-uniform-homeo-unit-proper-closed-interval-ℝ :
       is-retraction
-        ( map-uniform-homeo-proper-unit-closed-interval-ℝ l3 [a,b])
+        ( map-uniform-homeo-unit-proper-closed-interval-ℝ l3 [a,b])
-        ( map-inv-uniform-homeo-proper-unit-closed-interval-ℝ l3 [a,b])
+        ( map-inv-uniform-homeo-unit-proper-closed-interval-ℝ l3 [a,b])
-    is-retraction-map-inv-uniform-homeo-proper-unit-closed-interval-ℝ
+    is-retraction-map-inv-uniform-homeo-unit-proper-closed-interval-ℝ
       (x , 0≤x , x≤1) =
       let
         (a , b , a<b) = [a,b]